I have just had a quick look at theSumatron Instruction Manual (copy attached).

 obtain identical traces at each end of the rotor winding (the MYG-RSO units

-).
+do this automatically).
 It is fairly easy to make this adjustment whenthe rotor

 winding is perfect, but if there are faults or other problems in the winding,it